VedranaGATech/Project_2_MLB_Stats/README.md

   During the transformation process, we utilized jupyter notebook.

   ## 1. Teams and Cities
-     - Looped through the resulting rows of the html extract and built orm Team and City objects
+     - Looped through the resulting rows of the html extract and built ORM Team and City objects
      - Committed ORM objects to Postgresql tables.
      - Subsequently, a query from each of the tables was saved as Teams.csv and Cities.csv to facilitate easier testing
      - Built a data dictionary of team names and abbreviations so other data sets could lookup the team ids